Smor-1/Health_Insurance_Cost_Prediction/README.md

 # group_analysis
-Using linear regression to predict health insurance costs.
+Using health coverage, health spending and infant mortality data to ...